Contributing Risk Factors of Heart Disease

 Alcohol and Heart Disease

-There have been studies that indicated that people who drink a moderate amount of alcohol have been at a lower risk of heart disease compared to people who don’t consume alcohol.
-However, drinking too much alcohol (more than 1-2 drinks where one drink contains 1.5 fluid ounces of alcohol) can cause problems related to heart like stroke, cardiomyopathy, irregular heartbeats, and high blood pressure.
+There have been studies that indicated that people who drink a moderate amount of alcohol have been at a lower risk of heart disease compared to people who don’t consume alcohol.2 However, drinking too much alcohol (more than 1-2 drinks where one drink contains 1.5 fluid ounces of alcohol) can cause problems related to heart like stroke, cardiomyopathy, irregular heartbeats, and high blood pressure.3

 Stress and Heart Disease

-Often considered in contributing risk factors for heart disease the effects of stress, socioeconomic status and behavioral habits are still being studied for how they affect the heart.
+Although often considered contributing risk factors for heart disease, the effects of stress, socioeconomic status, and behavioral habits are still being studied to understand how they impact heart health.

-1. Excessive stress can raise your blood pressure and heartbeats leading to increasing demand for oxygen in the heart.
+- Excessive stress can raise blood pressure and heart rate, increasing the heart’s demand for oxygen.
 This may cause angina (chest pain) or ischemia( inadequate oxygen-rich blood supply to the heart).

 When you are taking excessive stress the body releases adrenaline hormones which raises the blood pressure that may harm the inner lining of arteries.
 After healing the walls of arteries gets thicken or harden which allows the easy build-up of plaque.